huangzizheng01/ShuffleMamba/README.md

-# Stochastic Layer-Wise Shuffle: A Good Practice to Improve Vision Mamba Training
+# Stochastic Layer-Wise Shuffle for Improving Vision Mamba Training

 #### Official PyTorch implementation of ShuffleMamba, a regularization for improving Vision Mamba training.